-Given how lush and healthy they usually look, Leylands turning brown can be an alarming sight.
+Given how lush and healthy they usually look, Leylands turning brown can be alarming.
 These evergreens are notable for their rapid growth, feathery needles, and flat branches.
-When they grow to their adult height, specimens have a noble, pyramid-like shape and provide an attractive covering in the winter for various game and songbirds.
-Plus, the trees can undergo regular pruning without negative consequences.
+When they reach their adult height, specimens have a noble, pyramid-like shape and provide attractive winter cover for various game and songbirds.
+Plus, the trees can be pruned regularly without adverse effects.

 Temperature Changes Can Harm Trees

-Although Leylands are typically hardy against cold weather, sudden shifts in temperature can be harmful.
-They don’t tolerate rapid fluctuations very well, and extended periods of windy weather can dry them out.
-Since Leylands are commonly utilized for breaking wind gusts and protecting against the elements, they are more susceptible to damage of this nature.
+Although Leylands are typically hardy in cold weather, sudden temperature shifts can be harmful.
+They don’t tolerate rapid fluctuations well, and extended periods of windy weather can dry them out.
+Since Leylands are commonly used to break wind gusts and protect against the elements, they are more susceptible to this type of damage.

 Extreme temperature swings can kill off the water-conducting layer within the tree, contributing to browning over time.
 Dieback, when leaves begin to die from their tips inward, is another symptom of weather-based damage in Leylands.